 Silas underwent treatment, including chemotherapy, radiation and multiple surgeries at both Children's Hospital at Memorial in Savannah,Georgia, and Children's Hospital of Atlanta at Egleston.
 The family is thankful for the tireless effort and dedication that the staff and physicians put into Silas' care.
 Especially Dr. Martin Johnston who went above and beyond what we would have expected.

 Duing his 14 months of cancer treatment, Silas developed a passionate love of Sea Turtles, so much so that the Georgia Sea Turtle Center of Jekyll Island felt prompted to name one of their rescued turtles after him.
-Silas was also the Guest of Honor at the Tybee Island Turtle Trot, where his namesake sea turtle was fitted with a
+Silas was also the Guest of Honor at the Tybee Island Turtle Trot, where his namesake sea turtle was fitted with a satellite tracker and released.

 Better still than the sea turtles that he loved or the gold nails for which he became famous, is Silas' view of Eternity.
 From the time he was told that his cancer could not be cured, he was not sullen or sad about the news, only impatient to get his new body, so that he could return with Jesus to get us all.